-The solution to all of these issues is correct balancing, but traditionally that’s been a time consuming process, requiring the advanced measuring and adjustment of each valve – something few of us have time for.
+The solution to all of these issues is the correct balancing.
+Traditionally that’s been a time consuming process, requiring advanced measuring and adjustment of each valve – something few of us have time for.

 Balancing with Grundfos requires two things:

-The app works in a range of heating systems, including two-string radiators systems and underfloor heating systems, both with pre-set valves, and can balance any of them easily in just five simple steps.
+The app works in a range of heating systems, including two-string radiators systems and underfloor heating systems, both with pre-set valves and can balance them easily in just five simple steps.

 5 Steps of hydronic balancing with Grundfos